carriestienen/FetchCodingAssessment/README.md

 ### Github Actions

 Linting and unit testing done using Github actions.
-The jupyter notebook is also hosted in github actions.
+The html rendered jupyter notebook execution is built with github actions and hosted on GitHub pages.

 ## Getting Started